 Maps.me.
 Please do get a maps.me app.
 It saved my life many many times.
 You can use maps with no internet connection, and even, as because it uses a GPS, it will show you your location in most of the places.
 Plus it has hostels, shops and all places of interest on it, which make it easier to find your way around.

-As many flavors and spices are available in Marrakesh, as many things to see there and around.
-Its just booming with richness of culture present on every corner, almost aggressively attacking your eyes, and dragging in to it, and that should be considered definitely as positive.
-So if you have a good week of staying in, you should definitely have a loads of time to discover all and even buy a trip or two.
-They can take you to many interesting places in Morocco, and even they are very cheap.
+As many flavors and spices are available in Marrakesh, as many things to see are there and around.
+Its just booming with richness of culture present on every corner, almost aggressively attacking your eyes, and dragging in to it, and that should be considered definitely as a positive.
+So if you have a good week of staying in, you should definitely have a loads of time to discover all, and maybe even to buy a trip or two to see mountains or desert.
+Tours can take you to many interesting places in Morocco at very affordable prices.
 I bought one to see three waterfalls in High Atlas Mountains and one to see the desert.
 I am afraid, I don’t have a current prices, but when I was there in Nov 2014, I paid around 25£ each.
 Well worth it.
 They both were for one day.
-There is loads of travel agents around to reserved you place, and they will usually pick you up from the place you`re staying or from agreed place close by.
+There is loads of travel agents around to reserved your place, and they will usually pick you up from the place you`re staying or from agreed place close by.
 But coming back to our wonderful Marrakesh, apart from organized trips, it`s definitely worth to see:

 Medersa Ben Youssef

 It’s an Islamic college where pious clever clogs once came to study the Koran.
 These lucky scholars were able to look up from their manuscripts and see a physical glorification of God, with spellbinding patterns wrought in tiny mosaic tiles and carved cedar wood.

 This museum is a window into Moroccan history through its collection of coins, pottery, jewelry, weapons and artwork.